 Brewing Green Tea

-When brewing green tea, the general agreed upon ratio is about 1:85, or in other words, 3g of tea for every 250 ml (1 cup) of water.
+When brewing green tea, the generally agreed upon ratio is about 1:85.
+In other words...
+3g of tea for every 250 ml (1 cup) of water.

 Japanese.
 Raw green tea, Contains all parts of the tea plant.
 It is the half finished products used for Sencha and Gyokuro.